LUGGAGE TAG N°1

 ![]() |

-Personalize the luggage tag with a date, a word, a first name using our brass characters.
+Personalize the luggage tag with a date, a word, a name using our brass letters.

-Kudos for this leather luggage tag: unique, sturdy, and fully customizable.
-Perfect for easily identifying your belongings in style!
+Congratulations on this leather luggage tag: unique, robust and fully customizable.
+Perfect for easily identifying your belongings with style!

 ![]() |